 Following a diagnosis, you’ll likely face information overload with so many decisions to make, on top of trying to deal with your emotions around the reality of the situation.
 Choosing the right specialist who can help you through the process and support you through treatment and after-care can make such a difficult time more manageable.

 Even choosing a primary care doctor can take endless research, recommendations, and many doctor’s visits to find the right one for you.
 But when facing cancer, especially an aggressive one like mesothelioma, it can feel like there’s no time to slow down or delay treatment by any means.
 It’s important to step back and realize taking that bit of time to find a doctor that specializes in mesothelioma, but also fits your individual preferences and needs, can make all the difference in your cancer care.

-Doctors are scattered at cancer institutes throughout the United States, with many top mesothelioma specialists located in Boston, New York, Texas and Florida.
+Doctors are scattered at cancer institutes throughout the United States, with many top mesothelioma doctors located in Boston, Los Angeles, New York and Texas.
 Patients may need to travel for treatment, especially if enrolled in a particular clinical trial, which is an important aspect of the decision process.
-Mesothelioma patients should also keep in mind they may even work with multiple doctors depending on the treatment they need, like specializing in chemotherapy, radiation therapy or thoracic oncology.
+Mesothelioma patients should also keep in mind they may even work with multiple doctors depending on the treatment they need, like specializing in chemotherapy, radiation therapy, surgical oncology or thoracic oncology.
 Patients should meet with each member of the medical team that will be part of their care to ensure they’re comfortable with everyone involved.

 - Talk to your primary physician who diagnosed you, as they may have recommendations for a doctor or a mesothelioma treatment center

 - Research the doctor’s credentials like their schooling and board certifications, as well as any affiliations with medical schools